-Your Legal Rights if Your Child is a Victim of School Teacher Sex Abuse
+Your Legal Rights if Your Child is a Victim of Molestation by a Teacher

 It’s a sad fact that school teachers and counselors sometimes take advantage of their close relationships with children in order to molest them, sometimes even on school grounds.
-School officials and teachers are mandated by state law to report signs or suspicions of child sex abuse.
+School officials and teachers are mandated by state law to report signs or suspicions of child sexual abuse.
 Yet school districts and other educational institutions may go to great lengths to protect their reputations, often attempting to bury claims of sexual abuse by teachers or staff members.
+Our teacher sexual abuse lawyers have handled large scale cases of institutional child abuse in the educational setting and are on hand to help you and your child hold the responsible parties accountable.

 Any form of childhood sex abuse is traumatic and hurtful, but psychological harm increases a hundredfold when the abuser is someone the child trusts, like a teacher or school counselor.
 Even when confronted with numerous complaints regarding the abuser’s behavior, unwitting principals, administrators, and school district officials may simply give offending teachers a verbal or written warning and allow them to go back to working with children.

-If your child has become a victim of school teacher sex abuse, there are several things you can and should do:
+If your child has become a victim of school teacher or counselor sexual abuse, there are several things you can and should do:

 - Keep your temper.
 If you become visibly angry, your child may believe that he or she is somehow at fault.
 You never want your child to get the idea that they are to blame for being abused.
 You should not shift blame onto your own shoulders, for that matter.
 Molesters are typically experienced at grooming before they sexually abuse them.
 Above all, resist the urge to confront the accused molester directly.
 This can create a sticky legal situation and may even endanger you or your child.